trex-paxos/trex-paxos-jvm/README.md

 Any value `V` journaled into slot `S` by a mathematical majority of nodes will never change.
 Cloud environments typically only support point-to-point messaging.
 This means that `AcceptResponse` messages are only sent to the leader.
+As the leader is the first to learn which values are chosen is why the quote above calls the leader the “distinguished learner”.
-It can then send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
+The leader can send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
 This message can piggyback at the front of the subsequent outbound `accept` message network packet.
+It is important not to do that due to lost messaging.
+A leader may learn which slots are fixed out of order.
+This implementation only issues `fixed` messages in sequential log order.

 Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
 That ensures that each `fixed(S,N)` refers to a unique `accept(S,N,V)` message.
 If another node never received the corresponding